Pitt-IshiharaLab/compressiontools/README.md

 1. Install Jetraw UI ([Jetraw UI](https://www.jetraw.com/downloads/software)).
 2. Determine the Bio-Formats version in your Fiji installation by browsing *path_to_fiji_app/jars/bio-formats/*.
 3. Replace the JAR file *formats-bsd-6.x.y.jar* with the corresponding version.
-4. Restart Fiji and check that you can open *M40-compressed.tiff*.
+4. Restart Fiji and check that you can open *M44-compressed.tiff*.

-Warning: Updating Fiji occasionally results in a new version of Bioformats plugin, which can break the Jetraw image read capability.
-To fix this, you will need to reinstall Fiji and replace the JAR file again.
+Warning: Updating Fiji occasionally results in a new version of Bio-Formats plugin, which can break the Jetraw image read capability. <!--To fix this, you will need to reinstall Fiji ([older versions](https://downloads.imagej.net/fiji/archive/)) and replace the JAR file. -->

 <!--For Python, similarly install necessary packages (link).-->